Published : December 28, 2018

 The RBI permits individuals, corporations, companies, banks, trusts, funds, associations to purchase a certificate of deposit.
 There are some limitations to NRIs (Non-Resident Indians).
 NRIs can subscribe to Indian certificate of deposits.
 However, they have permission to subscribe only on a non-repatriable basis.
 It means that the NRI holder of the CDs cannot endorse it to another NRI in the secondary market.
 As a single subscriber, you can invest in CDs for INR 1 lac and in multiples of INR 1 lac only.

-You can freely transfer you CD by endorsing and delivering if it is in physical form.
+You can freely transfer your CD by endorsing and delivering if it is in physical form.
 The trading mechanism in the demat form is similar to stocks holding in demat format.
 Further, there is also no lock-in period for holding a certificate of deposit.
 Both NSE and BSE facilitates trading in a certificate of deposits for retail investors.

 Banks can issue CDs for 7 days up to 1-year duration.
 While financial institutions can issue for 1 year and up to 3 years of maturity.
 Generally, all issuers need to maintain additional CRR and SLR on the issue price of the CDs.
 CRR stands for cash reserve ratio and SLR stands for statutory liquidity ratio.
 Both banks and financial institutions need to maintain CRR and SLR with RBI.

 Banks and financial institutions issue certificate of deposit on two bases.
 CD as a discount on face value or alternatively as on a floating rate basis.
 An issuer is free to determine the discount rate or the coupon rate.
-However, the method of calculating floating rate should be objective, transparent and market-based.
+However, the method of calculating the floating rate should be objective, transparent and market-based.
 The rate of interest on floating rate CDs is reset periodically.
 It is done on a spread over a transparent benchmark.
 Thus as a retail investor, you need to check before investing that whether a particular certificate of deposit is on face value discount on are floating rate basis.
-From this, you can calculate your annualised income.
+From this, you can calculate your annualized income.

-As on the date of writing this blog article, there was a total 37 issuer of the certificate of deposit in India.
+As on the date of writing this blog article, there was a total of 37 issuers of the certificate of deposit in India.
 Both national and international commercial banks and some financial institutions offer the certificate of deposit on a regular basis.
 The average yield from such Cds is around 7%.
 While selecting one for your portfolio you must consider who the issuer is.
-If you want to keep your risk at minimal then go for CDs by a nationalised bank.
+If you want to keep your risk at minimal then go for CDs by a nationalized bank.
 Further, keep in mind that liquidity is of prime importance if you want to trade before the redemption date in a secondary market.
 So higher the units settled, the better the liquidity in the secondary market.

 |S.No||Banks/FI||Total Units Settled (till Nov 18)||Average Yields|